The Different Types Of Rope

 There are many materials used today to make rope; synthetic fiber, natural fiber and wire.
-The most popular is nylon, a synthetic.
+The most popular is nylon, a tough and durable synthetic.
 It is strong, holds up well to the weather and stress, and coils without kinking.
-Line is also made from natural fibers like cotton and hemp (manila), and other synthetic fibers such as dacron, kevlar, and polypropylene.
+Line is also made from natural fibers like cotton and hemp (manila rope), and other synthetic fibers such as dacron, kevlar, and polypropylene.

 Polypropylene line is the least expensive of the synthetic lines, however, it deteriorates quickly from ultra-violet rays and wear.
 It is not a good line for dock line because its hard surface tends to slip from cleats and can cause cuts if it runs free through your hands.
+It also has poor abrasion resistance.
 It floats, so it is good for rescue lines.
 It is also appropriate for ski lines, dinghy painters, short mooring pendants or other applications where you want to be able to see the line on top of the water.
-Not for use as dock, anchor or towing lines.
+Polypropylene rope shouldn’t be used as dock, anchor or towing lines.

 Polyester rope wears better than polypropylene, is almost as strong as Nylon, and retains its strength when wet.
 It does not stretch as much as Nylon and does not float.
-Polyester (such as Dacron) is used for sailboat running rigging, anchor rode, towing lines and other applications where you don’t want line stretch to interfere.
+It’s the most abrasion resistant of the synthetic rope types, and high abrasion resistance is very important if you want long lasting rope.
+For that reason, Polyester (such as Dacron) is used for sailboat running rigging, anchor rode, towing lines and other applications where you don’t want line stretch to interfere.
 It will, however, chafe easily so check it often and protect as necessary.

 When cutting synthetic rope, prevent the ends from fraying with a temporary binding or whipping.
 Synthetic rope ends can be sealed by melting, either with a special heat tool for the purpose of cutting and sealing (as shown in photo), or by melting over a flame to fuse the fibers.
 Adhesive tape wound around the ends can be a temporary binding.
 Small line ends can be dipped into acetate glue or a commercial “liquid whipping” material.
 Plastic heat-shrink tubing is also available.